Books about back pain from cycling Online

 There are two main types of back pain from bicycling: Upper back pain, and lower back pain.
 In this page I will focus on the 2’nd form of pain.
 In most cases the lower back pain is associated with neck pain, and is covered in my article about neck muscle pain.

 While riding, the low back muscles are responsible for stabilizing and controlling the movement.
 If our back is not in its best condition and it is not flexible enough, we can expect to suffer from back pain.
+Lower back pain is very common in both road bike cycling and in mountain biking.

 What Causes Cycling Back Pain